kanitha-AUPP/car_rental_system/README.md

 		-Additional features to stand out in the market.

-🛠️ Features

-User Functions:
+**🛠️ Features**

+	**User Functions:**

 	🔑 Sign-up/Login:
 	New users can register by providing username, email, password, and confirmation.
 	Existing users can log in using their credentials.

 	📜 Description Page:
 	Overview of the application with purpose and contact details.

 	🏠 Homepage:

-Vehicle selection with options to customize:
+	**Vehicle selection with options to customize:**
-Car type.
+		-Car type.

-Color.
+		-Color.

-Number of seats.
+		-Number of seats.

-Rental duration and dates.
+		-Rental duration and dates.

-Contact information (phone number).
+		-Contact information (phone number).

-💳 Payment:
+	**💳 Payment:**

+ 		-Pre-payment receipt preview for confirmation.

-Visa card payment with cardholder name, card number, and CVV.
+		-Visa card payment with cardholder name, card number, expired date, and CVV.

-Pre-payment receipt preview for confirmation.
-📄 Downloadable Receipt:
+	**📄 Downloadable Receipt:**

-Receipt with payment confirmation and booking details.
+		-Receipt with payment confirmation and booking details.

-📋 Expected Pages
+**📋 Expected Pages**

-Sign-up/Login Page.
+	-Sign-up/Login Page.

-Description Page.
+	-Description Page.

-Homepage.
+	-Homepage.

-Vehicle Database Page.
+	-Vehicle Database Page.

-📂 Database
+**📂 Database**

 	The system uses SQLite3 and TablePlus for data storage.
 Key tables include:

-Customer_info:
+		-Customer_info:
 		Stores user registration and login details.

-Orders_detail:
+		-Orders_detail:
 		Tracks user bookings.

-Pay_status:
+		-Pay_status:
 		Indicates payment success (1) or failure (0).

-Vehicles_info:
-Maintains vehicle inventory.
+		-Vehicles_info:
+		Store vehicles information

-⚙️ Tools and Technologies
+**⚙️ Tools and Technologies**

-Language: Python
+	-Language: Python

-Framework: Tkinter
+	-Framework: Tkinter

-Database: SQLite3
-GUI Management: TablePlus
+	-Database: SQLite3, TablePlus

-Payment: Visa card integration
+	-Payment: Visa card integration

-📈 Development Status
+**📈 Development Status**

 	The application is functional but under continuous improvement.
 Future updates include:

-Enhanced UI design.
+		-Enhanced UI design.

-Additional payment options (e.g., ABA).
+		-Additional payment options (e.g., ABA).

-Localization for Khmer users.
+		-Localization for Khmer users.

-How to Run the Code:
+**⚙️ How to Run the Code:**

+**Install libraries and images:**

--You need to install libraries and images: pip  install pillow, tkcalendar, fpdf
+	pip  install pillow, tkcalendar, fpdf

 	Install the images in image folder

-Then copy the image path to:
+**Then copy the image path to:**

--Signup/login variable: image in login_page(), image in GUI() -Description page variable: image
+	-Signup/login variable: image in login_page(), image in GUI()

+	-Description page variable: image

 	-Homepage variables: car_images in display_car(), image_path in process_payment()

 	-The images should have the same names as variable

-After download the code copy document paths to:
+**Download and Copy Code Documents path to:**

 	-homepage_path in open_description() in sign_up.py

 	-homepage_path in homepage() in description.py

 	-homepage_path in open_description() in home_page.py

 	-Run the code in pycharm or vscode

 	-Start with sign_up.py

--How it works
+**⚙️How it works**

-In sign_up page, the information that you filled in will be inserted into database Read through the description page and click Get Start and it leads you to home_page.py In home_page, you can click on the select under each car image Customize your car
+	-In sign_up page, the information that you filled in will be inserted into database

+	-Read through the description page and click Get Start and it leads you to home_page.py

+	-In home_page, you can click on the select under each car image

+	-Customize your car

-Confirm your booking
+	-Confirm your booking

-Proceed to payment with visa card
+	-Proceed to payment with visa card

-Download the receipt
+	-Download the receipt

-Click Ok to return to description page
+	-Click Ok to return to description page